astrohart/MFR/MFR.Settings.Configuration/README.md

 | ---- | ---- | ----------- |
 | source | [MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') | (Required.)
 Reference to an instance of an object that implements the
 [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface
-that contains existing projectFileRenamerConfiguration settings to copy into this object. |
+that contains existing configuration settings to copy into this object. |

-<a name='F-MFR-Settings-Configuration-ProjectFileRenamerProjectFileRenamerConfiguration-_startingFolder'></a>
+<a name='F-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-_startingFolder'></a>
 ### _startingFolder `constants`

 ##### Summary